Can CBD Help WIth Perimenopause Allergies and Histamines

 Notice the "estrogen only" part.
 Very important based on everything we've seen above.

 Progesterone is critical for downregulating the immune response.

-Furthermore, rates of new asthma diagnosis have been reported to increase after HRT initiation but diminish with cessation of HRT.
+Furthermore, rates of new asthma diagnoses have been reported to increase after HRT initiation but diminish with the cessation of HRT.